GigaChadVGM/Just_Cause_modding_tool_bank/README.md

 #### Description
 This generator is capable of creating two xml files that contain the relative paths to each file in a folder, including files in its sub-folders, as well as existing external paths.

-These xml files can then be used as a reference for repacking .ee archives using standard JC3 tools.
+These xml files can then be used as a reference for repacking .ee archives using standard JC tools.
 #### Pros
 - <span style="color:rgb(0, 176, 80)">Reduces the time spent on adding files</span>
 - <span style="color:rgb(0, 176, 80)">Reduces writing errors</span>